tigerbeetle/tigerbeetle/docs/reference/transfer.md

 <details>
 <summary>Client release < 0.16.0</summary>

+Additional constraints:

+- When `flags.post_pending_transfer` is set:
+  - If `amount` is zero, it will be automatically be set to the pending transfer's `amount`.
+  - If `amount` is nonzero, it must be less than or equal to the pending transfer's `amount`.
 - When `flags.balancing_debit` and/or `flags.balancing_credit` is set, if `amount` is zero, it will
   automatically be set to the maximum amount that does not violate the corresponding account limits.
   (Equivalent to setting `amount = 2^128 - 1`).